Skip to main content

 But when I come back to the cultural and social value of the story, I don't necessarily know what the takeaway is supposed to be.
 It just doesn’t feel fair to call out the futility of domestic showboating and then punish the two people who actually try to reject it.
 That's not to say that unhappy stories can't be enlightening (William Shakespeare has entered the chat), but there's also more to tragedy than just dropping the bomb in the last minute of the movie.

 I feel like this idea--that people can't help but be complicit in their own misery and don't really change their nature--is better demonstrated in a film like Election.
-That film is also a satire of sorts about humans and their inability to sit with tedium and the way they delude themselves out of ever taking responsibility for any of their actions, and it actually does end with almost every character in more or less the same station they started (or in some cases slightly worse).
-It works better there because you actually see the process by which these characters continue to dig themselves in their respective holes.
+That film is also a satire of sorts about humans and their inability to sit with tedium and the way they delude themselves out of ever taking responsibility for any of their actions.
+And this film actually does end with almost every character in more or less the same station they started (or in some cases slightly worse).
+That conclusion works much better there because you actually see the process by which these characters continue to dig themselves in their respective holes.
 It doesn't end by rick-rolling the audience with the characters and their immutable character flaws.

 From Here to Eternity does a similar thing within the space of drama.
 The tragedy here reveals something about the nature of human error, not just that it happens "and there's nothing we can do about that so why bother," but that it happens because of reasons.
 A lot of these "reasons" have to do with pride or timidity, qualities perceptible to the human eye.
 We see the characters wrestle with these attributes, and we understand that the film can broadly yield two outcomes for them--happiness or unhappiness.
 We're invested in the actions they take across the film because a favorable outcome ultimately depends on them choosing the better path over the other.